Licence to Assign a Lease

 4. regardless of whether the lease is a commercial one or is for residential property.

-If a tenant is selling or transferring the remaining term of a lease to a new tenant, it is very likely that the landlord’s permission is needed for the sale or transfer – you can simply check the terms if the lease to see if this is the case.
-If so, this requires a licence to assign to be completed and signed by the landlord.
+If a tenant is selling or transferring the remaining term of a lease to a new tenant, it is very likely that they will need the landlord’s permission for the sale or transfer.
+You can simply check the terms if the lease to see if this is the case.
+If so, this needs the landlord to complete and sign a licence to assign.

 This licence to assign template should not be used just as it is for “old leases”.
 There is more about this in the guide to this template.
 If you are looking for a licence to assign for an “old lease”, then please email us at: firstname.lastname@example.org.